You can reach us via email at email@example.com. You can also call us at 408-924-2308; however, please be aware that we have a limited

 Since March 2020, the Writing Center has carefully adhered to the institutional (SJSU), county (Santa Clara), and state guidelines for making sure we keep our students and team as safe as possible.
 These

-are continuously being developed to provide writing video tutorials, downloadable
+resources are continuously being developed to provide writing video tutorials, downloadable